 By Bridget Brereton

-• Bridget Brereton is Emerita Professor of History at the University of the West Indies, St Augustine, and has studied and written about the history of Trinidad and Tobago, and the Caribbean, for many decades.http://www.trinidadexpress.com/commentaries/Both_bad__but_not_the_same-126746478.html
+McNeal's richly detailed and always sympathetic study should help us to see how complex and fascinating our cultural and religious scene really is.• Bridget Brereton is Emerita Professor of History at the University of the West Indies, St Augustine, and has studied and written about the history of Trinidad and Tobago, and the Caribbean, for many decades.http://www.trinidadexpress.com/commentaries/Shakti_and_Ash__in_modern_T_T-148989585.html